-Completing the Day Trip Pack (Appendix B)
+• Completing the Day Trip Pack (Appendix B)

-Once the Trip has been approved in principle, the Leader should continue planning and preparation using the 'Day Trip Pack' which must be returned to the Deputy Head for approval well in advance of the Trip and at least two weeks before the departure date.
+Once the Trip has been approved in principle, the Leader should continue planning and preparation using the 'Day Trip Pack'.
+A meeting must be arranged with the Deputy Head, at least two weeks prior to the trip, in order for the paperwork to be scrutinised and signed off.
 The Trip Leader should be satisfied (where appropriate) that any venue has current and sufficient Public Liability Insurance.